LogicRepairs/MDMBypassMacOS/README.md

 4. **OS installation**

 	1. Enter Recovery mode - 2nd time
-	2. Connect device to the internet to download the recovery mode software
-	3. Once downloaded, install the latest available OS
+	2. Install the latest available OS
-	4. After the OS has been installed completely, shutdown
+	3. After the OS has been installed completely, shutdown
-	5. If the machine restarts automatically and reaches the Country selection page, force shutdown the device at this stage
+	4. If the machine restarts automatically and reaches the Country selection page, force shutdown the device at this stage

 6. **Performing MDM Bypass**
 	1. Enter Recovery mode - 3rd time